Fernando-Lozano/ladderLogic/README.md

 - future plans: flash.js (for save, clear, and load)

 ## Tasks:
+- add a little bit of responsiveness (not for mobile): toolbar min width not fixed toolbar scrollable work area scrollable
 - add selector switch and double pushbutton
-- add a little bit of responsiveness to preserve container
 - add a help popup similar to add text popup

 ## Todo on main:
-- add and destroy text lines for saving purposes
+- add and destroy text lines for saving purposes (future)
 - testing
 - combine js into one large file
 - landing page with video
 - compress js for performance

 ## Ideas:
-- make response by flex row tool bar and work area. work area overflow auto
-- only draw if mouse enters another grid intersection (should boost perf as well)
-- keep main functions on top and listeners in bottom
-- group relevant code together

 ## Potential problems:
 - storing data from drawing and erasing many lines could become unmanagable.
 Need